 The majority of amenities are not ideally located within walking distance.
 To access these amenities, residents may be required to rely on a vehicle or public transit.

-Located in the state of Illinois, Princeton is a small-sized city with a population of 7,589 people.
-At 98%, the majority of the Princeton population is White; this is followed by 0% Black and 0% Asian.
-Princeton is considered to be a city with an aging population.
-The average age of all residents is 48, which is well beyond the United States median age average.
-If you're not a fan of traffic congestion and long commute times to work, Princeton is the place to be.
-Commutes to work here are shorter, with an average one-way commute time taking only 15 minutes, significantly lower than the national average of 26 minutes.
+Princeton is a smaller city located in the state of Illinois.
+The city has a population of 7,860 inhabitants.
+The majority of Princeton residents report their race to be White; this is followed by Black and Asian.
+In Princeton, there seems to be a shift in population towards an older age group.
+The average age of the population is now 48, which is significantly higher than the nation’s average.
+Not a fan of sitting in traffic during your commute to work?
+Princeton offers shorter work commutes, with an average one-way commute time taking only 15 minutes, far lower than the national average of 26 minutes.

 Finding affordable real estate and housing in Princeton can be tricky.
 Having said that, this area might be the place to get the best of both worlds.
 Based on factors like home/rental affordability and appreciation rates, this area has received an above average score in the housing category.
 A healthy real estate market can lead to wealth appreciation for property owners, as rising property values can contribute to homeowners' equity, financial stability and the ability to build long-term wealth.